 Black Algae Stains

-If your roof is looking a little shabby but is otherwise structurally sound, the black algae roof stained cosmetic problem that taunts you each time you turn in the drive might simply be algae.
+If your roof is looking a little shabby but is otherwise structurally sound, the black algae roof-stained cosmetic problem that taunts you each time you turn in the drive might simply be algae.
 Algae won’t provide curb appeal unless you’re opting for a living roof.
 And even then, why would you grow this mossy plant?

-Here is one thing you can do as a weekend warrior project to improve the appearance of your roof, boost your home’s curb appeal, and get your building ready for all of fall and winter seasonal decor.
+Here is one thing you can do as a weekend warrior project to improve the appearance of your roof, boost your home’s curb appeal, and get your building ready for all of the fall and winter seasonal decor.
 Whether you’re planning on selling your home or just perking up its appearance, this algae removal process is pretty swift and painless.

 Before you begin cleaning the black algae stains, opt for a professional roof inspection.
 Depending on your shingle’s manufacturer, they might come with a manufacturer’s limited algae-resistant guarantee.
-Owens-Corning offers StreakGuard algae resistant shingles that offer a 10-year limited warranty against all those mossy stains that make your roof any less than beautiful.
+Owens-Corning offers StreakGuard algae-resistant shingles that offer a 10-year limited warranty against all those mossy stains that make your roof any less than beautiful.

 A free roof inspection from Heritage Construction will ensure your roof and shingles are performing as they should.
-If replacement is covered it’s best to go that route then put the work in to clean them yourself.
+If replacement is covered it’s best to go that route and then put the work in to clean them yourself.

-Stain-removal and the clearing of gutters are basic roof maintenance tasks that lend themselves in the do-it-yourself zone.
-So long as you know how to carefully climb upon the rooftop you can get rid of these eyesores all on your own.
+Stain removal and the clearing of gutters are basic roof maintenance tasks that lend themselves in the do-it-yourself zone.
+So long as you know how to carefully climb up on the rooftop you can get rid of these eyesores all on your own.
 Here’s how.